Dr Tatyana Humle

 - Evaluation of conservation impact of the release program on the PNHN

-Wildlife-Human Conflict with a special focus on great apes
+Wildlife-Human Resource Competition with a special focus on great apes

-- Assessment of global and local variables exacerbating human-great ape conflict (proposal).
+- Characterizing resource competition between humans and chimpanzees and evaluating global and local variables exacerbating human-great ape conflict (on-going).

-This project aims to collate and amass data on conflict issues, including competition for resources and space and instances of aggression, in addition to ecological and social variables on the great ape populations concerned, as well as agricultural and natural resource exploitation by humans, infrastructure development, human density, culture and religious beliefs and perceptions of conflict, and direct and indirect costs and losses across varying locations.
-By using GIS and multivariate analysis techniques, these data will ultimately serve to evaluate determinants of conflict and serve as a guide for the development and testing of mitigation and prevention strategies in great ape range countries.
+This project aims to collate data in areas where chimpanzees inhabit degraded and/or fragmented landscapes to understand drivers of competition for resources and space and instances of aggression between humans and chimpanzees.
+This interdisciplinary project necessitates an understanding of chimpanzee behavioural ecology, socio-economic drivers of agricultural and natural resource exploitation by humans, development and human population movements, as well as people’s perceptions and attitudes towards wildlife across locations.
+By using GIS and multivariate analysis techniques, these datasets will ultimately serve to help evaluate determinants of co-existence and conflict and guide the development and testing of mitigation and prevention strategies in great ape range countries.

 - Evaluation of the impact of environmental education and sustainable development initiatives on great ape conservation (proposal)

 A project aimed at evaluating environmental education and sustainable development initiatives in the context of occurrences of chimpanzee-human conflict and local people’s perception of conservation could help further develop locally adapted conservation strategies and initiatives.
 Such kinds of studies are especially relevant to countries, such as Guinea and Sierra Leone, where the majority of great ape populations reside outside protected areas and chimpanzee-human resource competition is prevalent.

 - Kyoto University Primate Research Institute (KUPRI), Japan